-For derivative financial instruments designated as cash flow hedges, the effective and ineffective portions of changes in the fair value of each derivative financial instrument is reported in AOCI (outside of earnings), net of tax, and are reclassified to interest expense as interest payments are made or received on Peoples' variable-rate liabilities.
+For derivative financial instruments designated as cash flow hedges and assessed as effective, the changes in the fair value of each derivative financial instrument is reported in AOCI (outside of earnings), net of tax, and are reclassified to interest expense as interest payments are made or received on Peoples' variable-rate liabilities.
 Peoples assesses the effectiveness of each hedging relationship by comparing the changes in cash flows of the hedging derivative financial instrument with the changes in cash flows of the designated hedged transaction.
-The reset dates and the payment dates on the 90-day advances or brokered CDs are matched to the reset dates and payment dates on the receipt of the three-month LIBOR floating portion of the swaps to ensure effectiveness of the cash flow hedge.
-During the years ended December 31, 2021 and December 31, 2020, Peoples had reclassifications of loss to earnings of \$3.5 million and gains to interest expense of \$2.0 million, respectively.
+The reset dates and the payment dates on the 90-day advances or brokered deposits are matched to the reset dates and payment dates on the receipt of the three-month LIBOR floating portion of the swaps to ensure effectiveness of the cash flow hedge.
+During the years ended December 31, 2022 and December 31, 2021, Peoples had reclassifications of changes in fair value to interest expense of \$0.8 million and \$0.7 million, respectively.